nuuuwan/news_lk3_data/README.md

 The central bank together with banks are tightening security on an ongoing basis as hackers and other fraudsters develop new ways to defraud customers.

-One such method is to re-issue a mobile sim of a mobile phone banking customer whose account number and telephone number is known to the fraudster by persuading a mobile phone agent to re-issue a sim claiming it has been lost without submitting an identity card in person.
+One such method is to re-issue a SIM of a mobile banking customer whose account number and telephone number is known to the fraudster by persuading a mobile phone agent that it has been lost, without submitting an identity card in person.

-In late evening a new chip is activated and the fraudster logs on to the account, issues a new password through a one time password (OTP) sent to the newly issued SIM and takes all the money out.
+In the late evening a new chip is activated and the fraudster logs on to the account, gets a new password through a one time password (OTP) sent to the newly issued SIM and takes all the money out.

 ...